Doctrine and Maturity2015 Mar 5

 This answer is deceptively simple, but is highly profound.
 It is deceptive because everyone likes love, but we don't see love as having the great importance that God puts on it.
 Love is profound because once understood in context, it can be seen to be basis for the whole gospel.

 When Paul wrote to the Corinthians, they were having severe problems that ultimately all came from a lack of love for each other.
-So, in the middle of correcting problems in their doctrine, Paul switched to teaching them that, more importantly, they must have love (I Cor 12:31 - 14:1).
-Paul explains elsewhere that his goal for making doctrinal corrections is that there be love in the heart of his hearers (I Tim 1:3-5).
+So, in the middle of correcting problems in their doctrine, Paul switched to teaching them that, more importantly, they must have love (I Corinthians 12:31 - 14:1).
+Paul explains elsewhere that his goal for making doctrinal corrections is that there be love in the heart of his hearers (I Timothy 1:3-5).
 If study of doctrine does not produce love, there is something wrong.
-So, good doctrine through faith produces love (Gal 5:6).
+So, good doctrine through faith produces love (Galatians 5:6).

 And God will not welcome us in to his kingdom if our actions had showed evidence of lack of love.
 Note that someone can obey the law without love.
 Therefore, obedience to law is insufficient to gain entry into God’s kingdom.